Contested Divorce Cases

 We can help you during each stage of the contested divorce case in King County, WA, from taking action before the lawsuit is filed, or filing the petition for dissolution, to trial, if required, our attorneys are there to help.

 We can help you during each stage of the contested divorce case in King County, WA, from taking action before the lawsuit is filed, filing the petition for dissolution, resolving any temporary issues while the case is pending, and resolving the issues on a permanent basis during mediation or at trial.
-Call (206) 712-2756 to schedule an initial consultation free of charge.
+Call (206) 712-2756 to schedule an initial consultation.